Skip to content

 Step 1: Book Your MIAM

 Everything starts with a MIAM (Mediation Information and Assessment Meeting).
 This is a confidential, one-to-one meeting where you speak with a trained mediator about your situation.
-You can book online and attend via video call from anywhere in the UK.
+You can book a MIAM online and attend via video call from anywhere in England and Wales.
+A MIAM costs a fixed fee of £100 per person.

 Step 2: Attend Your MIAM

 The MIAM lasts around 45 to 60 minutes.
-Your mediator will listen to your situation, explain how mediation works, and assess whether it is suitable for your circumstances.
-They will also check for any safeguarding concerns and explain costs, including whether you may be eligible for the £500 voucher scheme or legal aid.
+Your mediator will listen to your situation, explain how family mediation works, and assess whether it is suitable for your circumstances.
+They will also check for any safeguarding concerns and explain costs, including whether you may qualify for the £500 voucher scheme or legal aid.
+If you qualify for legal aid, the MIAM is free.

 The MIAM is private.
 The other party is not present.
 There is no pressure to agree to anything.

 If both parties agree to try mediation, joint sessions are arranged.
-These can take place online or in person, together in the same room or in separate spaces (shuttle mediation).
+These can take place online via video call, in person, or through shuttle mediation where you and the other party are in separate rooms and the mediator moves between you.

-If you reach an agreement through mediation, your mediator can prepare a written summary of what has been agreed.
-This is sometimes called a Memorandum of Understanding.
+If you reach an agreement through mediation, your mediator prepares a written summary called a memorandum of understanding.
+This document sets out what you have both agreed to.

 Over 70% of cases that go through family mediation result in a successful agreement, according to the Family Mediation Council.
 These are agreements that both parties have shaped and committed to, which means they are far more likely to last than court-imposed orders.